vmakaa/vmakaa.github.io/pwn-counter/HTB Boxes/Orion.md

 I took a look at [OffSec's Deep Dive](https://www.offsec.com/blog/cve-2026-24061/) on the vulnerability and found that if you did the command ```USER='-f root' telnet -a <ipaddr>```, you would get a root shell.

-The reason this happens is that since in this version of telnet, authentication was delegated to ```/usr/bin/login``` and this binary would log the user in with teh username found in the ```USER``` environment variable.
+The reason this happens is that since in this version of telnet, authentication was delegated to ```/usr/bin/login``` and this binary would log the user in with the username found in the ```USER``` environment variable.

 So, by setting the ```USER``` environment variable to ```root -f``` it is telling telnet to log the user in as root and ```-f``` tells it to skip authentication entirely.
 The built out command would be ```/usr/bin/login -h [hostname] “-f root”```.